 - Summary/Abstract/Additional details: Write each of these for their specific purpose, as explained on the form.

 Below are the primary criteria that will be used by reviewers.
 Proposals that meet more of these criteria will have a better chance of being accepted.

 - Depending on the nature of the session: are the speakers

 - qualified to speak on the proposed topic?

 - in a role at their institution that aligns appropriately with the topic or session objective proposed?

 - Balance of representation

-- Is this speaker from an institution or professional role that is underrepresented in AMICAL programs, including the anticipated program for AMICAL 2018?
+- Are the speakers from an institution or professional role that is underrepresented in AMICAL programs, including the anticipated program for AMICAL 2019?
 This is not a requirement, but proposals from overrepresented institutions/roles will need to be particularly strong in other criteria.

 - To what extent is the proposed session collaborative in nature (relating to collaboration across institutions, or across professional roles)?

-- To what extent does the proposal focus on the Conference’s theme and strands?
+- To what extent does the proposal focus on the Conference’s theme and targeted topics?